kneeki/jsonresume-theme-Kate/README.md

 ## Options

-For the "experience" and "skills" sections, you can optionally replace the "highlights" list with a "details" list with this format:
+For the "experience" and "skills" sections, you can optionally replace the "highlights" list with a "details" list with this format.

 ```js
 "details": [